 It becomes a bad conversation when someone interrupts another person and interjects their own stories as if the other people in the group do not exist.

 Of course, it’s not always the case if you are with somebody who is bursting with excitement over something or worried and concerned about a situation they may be too consumed with that situation to listen to you, but the pattern will be temporary.

-When you’re married to a narcissist, expect conversations to lose flow because your narcissistic partner will put the attention back towards them especially if you’re deviating from giving them attention.
+When you’re married to a narcissist, expect conversations to lose flow because your narcissistic partner will put the attention back towards them, especially if you’re deviating from giving them attention.

-6. They embellish stories and achievements
+10. Embellish stories and achievements

 Don’t get me wrong; there is nothing wrong with having a sense of accomplishment, but, to a narcissist, these stories and achievements are so embellished that they can seem unbelievable.